kovalalvi/beira/README.md

 ## Structure.

-**utils**
-  - models_arch/
+## How to start
+For starting training procees you should prepare data.

+    ├── utils
+    │   ├── models_arch
+    │       ├── move1.npy
-  - get_datasets.py - Functions for working with raw EEG and fMRI
+    │   ├── get_datasets.py  - build datasets from raw EEG and fMRI data
-  - inference.py - Scripts for inference of our model Many2one, many2many and many2many window-based.
+    │   ├── inference.py - scripts for inference of our models. (there are many2one, many2many and many2many window-based).
-  - preproc.py - Functions for working with raw EEG and fMRI
+    │   ├── preproc.py - preprocessing functions for raw EEG and fMRI
-  - torch_dataset.py
+    │   ├── get_datasets.py  - build datasets from raw EEG and fMRI data
-  - train_utils.py - Function for training, loss_functions and train steps.
+    │   ├── train_utils.py - all functions for model training, loss_functions

-**notebook**
-  - CrossCorr_Wav2VecAE_combine.ipynb - It is best model which aggregate cross corr and wavelet features.
-  - Wav2Vec_AE_CWL_Loss_all.ipynb - It is notebook which I use as template for experiments.
+    └── ...

+    ├── notebooks
+    │   ├── train_model.ipynb
+    │   ├── inference_model.ipynb
+    └── ...